 A memorandum and articles of association

-These are the founding documents of your company.
+The memorandum and articles of association are the founding documents of your company.
 We offer plenty of guidance on how to write these documents, or you can authorise us to complete them on your behalf.

 Share capital of at least one issued share